neil-zt/eeg/README.md

 ### Reading OpenSignals Data

 OpenSignals devices output files in the `.txt` format.
-Use any text editor to open the file, and observe something similar to this:
+You may want to convert it to a `.csv` file which this system can process using a tool provided in this repository, as outlined above in the [Tools](#tools) section.
+If you would like to read the data yourself, use any text editor to open the file, and observe something similar to this:

 ```txt
 # OpenSignals Text File Format.
 Version 1